 Then selected the Polygonal Tool and changes the Feather to 5px.

-You can see in the top bar there is several menus, you will find Feather just below Type and Select in that menu bar, all you have to do is select to highlight like you would any normal text and type in your number and press return.
+You can see in the top bar there are several menus, you will find Feather just below Type and Select in that menu bar, all you have to do is select to highlight like you would any normal text and type in your number and press return.

 When you have you selected piece copied you can close the window and go into your main file.

-Paste it in with Edit – Paste.
+Paste it in to Edit – Paste.

 Once you do this you will most probably have to resize your selection.